TudbuT/picoAM/README.md

 - D1 and D2 clamp the signal to acceptable voltages
 - **An extra resistor of about 50-100 ohms may be added from the AI+ point to the AI- point to load the signal.** This is optional, but
   *can* clean up a little bit of noise if you have long cables.

+**ERRATA :warning:**<br>
+If you aren't an asshole, ***PLEASE*** add the low pass filter as mentioned in the Disclaimer:
+- Add a 100ohm resistor between pico and antenna
+- Wire a 2nF (2000pF) capacitor between the new start of the antenna and ground

 ## How to use it